 The clinical experience is essential to the student's success in their chosen profession.
 Due to the limited time allotted for clinical, students must make up time equivalent to the hours missed.
+A student will receive an "Incomplete" for the course until all missed time is made up.

 Tardies: Many people depend upon you to be on time.
-Since this is of such importance to your professional life, two (2) tardies during the trimester will be counted as one absent day.
-The absentee policy will be applied.
-A student may remain in clinic if they can be accommodated.
+Since this is of such importance to your professional life, each tardy will count as a 10 point deduction in the accountability portion of the clinical grade.
 Arriving late or leaving the assigned area early is each considered a tardy.
+A tardy is considered arriving to your assigned area one minute after your scheduled clinical time or leaving your assigned area one minute prior to your scheduled clock out time.
 Any tardy over 2 hours will be treated as an absence.
 Any tardy over 30 minutes, must be made up.
 You are to notify your clinical faculty instructor AND the clinical site personnel.
 You MUST notify the clinical faculty instructor if you leave early, within 24 hours.
-Failure to clock in or out more than two times is considered a tardy and the tardy policy will apply.
-(Not to exceed 20 points per term)
+Failure to clock in or out more than two times is considered a tardy, with each occurrence being a 5 point deduction on the professional accountability grade and the tardy policy will apply.